 Our first winter in the house was quite memorable.
 We didn't have a furnace, the house had been abandoned in the middle of a plowed field.
 When it snowed outside, it snowed inside, the windows rattled in the frames.

 We had to tear out the galvanized plumbing, replace the knob and tube electric, remove all the overhead extension cords that fed the out buildings, start rebuilding fences and clearing land.
 And here's where it gets really fun.
 We did it all with hand tools.

 We hosted many campouts, boy scouts, school groups, friends and neighbors.
 From campfires out in the woods, to bluegrass bands and fireworks on the fourth of July, we opened up our little piece of heaven to everyone.
-We invited kids to come fish, men to come hunt and along the way when they saw what we were doing, they even pitched in with a day or two of work.
+We invited kids to come fish, men to come hunt and along the way when they saw what we were doing, they even pitched in with a day or two of lending a hand.

 Eventually the boys grew up and moved away.
 They found beautiful wives of their own and made their lives in Lexington where they had gone to school at the "Big Blue" UK.

 One evening as Harriet and I were having dinner alone on the deck, a tractor working a field I had leased for a tobacco crop stirred up dust that blew over our plates.
 Harriet looked at me and said "Isn't there anything else we can do to make money on the farm, something more conducive to OUR lifestyle?"
 I had to stop and think a minute.
 The first thing I had to think about was "What does she mean 'our LIFESTYLE'?
 I was a little struck by that.
 I didn't think of what we had been doing as a "lifestyle".
 It was just what I did every day.